Skip to main content

 • graphics

-• “The graphics are amazing, with a shattered moon surrounding the Earth like an asteroid belt as well as various structures such as the International Space Station and other structures such as a mining station on one of the asteroids, an abandoned research station, and the Ark (the shattered remains of parts of the moon that settled into the Earth's orbit).”
+• “The graphics are amazing, featuring a shattered moon surrounding the Earth like an asteroid belt, along with various structures such as the International Space Station, a mining station on an asteroid, an abandoned research station, and the Ark (shattered remains of parts of the moon in Earth's orbit).”

 • “Considering it was developed by Futuremark, creators of those spiffy benchmark programs, the graphics were hardly as mind-blowing as I expected.”